 - Exclusive Minis

-Final tips and thoughts
+Final Tips and Thoughts

-One of the core reasons why most people do not want to delve into PvP is because of a higher presence of toxicity in that game mode.
-This can be generated for multiple reasons, but the main problem lies in people telling others they aren’t doing what they are supposed to be doing.
+One of the core reasons why most people do not participate in Player vs Player (PvP) is because of a higher presence of negativity.
+This can occur for multiple reasons, however, we find that the main problem exists when people are told they are not playing the game correctly.